farahroslend/monkees/README.md

 * Pictures: [Pinterest](https://www.pinterest.com/)

 ### Acknowledgement
 Many thanks to the tutor from Code Institute's videos, for I learned a lot about website design and prototyping by observing how he did so when designing the 'Whiskey Drop' Website.
-My gratitude is also extended to Anna for her inputs from Slack, and my mentor Mark Railton for his feedback.
+My gratitude is also extended to Anna for her inputs from Slack, and especially to my mentor Narender Singh for his insightful feedback, and dedication to his students.

 ## Author
 * **Farah Roslend** - *Student of Code Institute from 2019 to 2020*